A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Results

 As third design aspect, it would be highly beneficial to have the possibility to apply a dc electric field~$E_{\mathrm{dc}}$ to the atomic ensemble.
 This can not only be used to tune the Rydberg transition into and out of resonance with the cavity, but also to (partially) compensate for static parasitic adsorbate fields.
-To allow for this option, we couple the microwave cavity to its coplanar waveguide~(CPW) feedline by means of a parallel-plate shunt-capacitor~$C_{\mathrm s}$ to ground~\cite{bosman2015}.
-In this coupling scheme the CPW center conductor is not interrupted and galvanically connected to $L$ and~$C$, and a dc electric field above the chip can just be realized by applying a corresponding dc~voltage~$V_{\mathrm{dc}}$ to the feedline center conductor, cf.~Fig.~\subref{fig:design-concept}{c}.
+To allow for this option, we couple the microwave cavity to its coplanar waveguide~(CPW) feedline by means of a parallel-plate shunt capacitor~$C_{\mathrm s}$ to ground~\cite{bosman2015}.
+In this coupling scheme the CPW center conductor is not interrupted and remains galvanically connected to $L$ and~$C$, and a dc electric field above the chip can just be realized by applying a corresponding dc~voltage~$V_{\mathrm{dc}}$ to the feedline center conductor, cf.~Fig.~\subref{fig:design-concept}{c}.
 If necessary, the direction of the dc~field can be adjusted from $x$- to $z$-direction by moving the dipole trap and the atoms along~$x$.
-Generating the electric dc~field via the cavity itself has the elegant side-effect of obtaining (nearly) identical dc and microwave field configurations, which could be used to pre-select a slice of resonant atoms in the cloud which then all couple with identical Rabi frequencies to the cavity photons~\cite{kaiser2022}.
+Generating the dc~electric field via the cavity itself has the elegant side-effect of obtaining (nearly) identical dc and microwave field configurations, which could be used to pre-select a slice of resonant atoms in the cloud which then all couple with identical Rabi frequencies to the cavity photons~\cite{kaiser2022}.

-Finally, we need to design the cavity for a specific resonance frequency that matches a chosen Rydberg-Rydberg transition of \ce{^87Rb}~atoms with a large electric-dipole transition matrix element.
+Finally, we need to design the cavity for a specific resonance frequency that matches a chosen Rydberg-Rydberg transition of \ce{^87Rb}~atoms.
 For frequency-compatibility with the most common superconducting quantum circuits and common microwave equipment we decided to operate in the frequency range \qtyrange{\sim 10}{12}{\giga\hertz}.
-A suitable Rydberg-Rydberg transition in \ce{^87Rb} is $\ket{\estate{59P_{3/2}}, m_j = \frac 32} \to \ket{\estate{58D_{5/2}}, m_j = \frac 32}$ with a transition dipole moment of $d_0 \sim 1800 \, e a_0$, the exact value being dependent on the dc electric field.
-A Stark map around the corresponding transition is shown in Fig.~\subref{fig:design-concept}{d}, it has been numerically calculated using the methods described in Refs.~\cite{grimmel2015, kaiser2022}.
+In addition to a matching transition frequency, a suitable Rydberg-Rydberg transition needs to have a large electric dipole transition matrix element and be sufficiently distant from other such transitions.
+We choose the transition $\ket{\estate{59P_{3/2}}, m_j = \frac 32} \to \ket{\estate{58D_{5/2}}, m_j = \frac 32}$ with a transition frequency $\mathcal E_{\mathrm{tr}} / h \approx \qty{11}{\giga\hertz}$ and a transition dipole moment of $d_0 \approx 1800 \, e a_0$, the exact values being dependent on the dc electric field.
+A differential Stark map around the corresponding transition is shown in Fig.~\subref{fig:design-concept}{d}, illustrating that it possesses the required properties.
+It has been numerically calculated using the methods described in Refs.~\cite{grimmel2015, kaiser2022}, cf.~Appendix~\ref{sec:app_starkmap}.